akanshagupta211/SuperStore-Sales-Dashboard/README.md

 - **Customer & Delivery Trends**: Consumer segment and Standard Class ship mode dominate sales.
 - **Sales & Profit Trends**: Peaks in Nov–Dec (holiday season); profit spikes in Apr 2019 and Dec 2020.
 - **Forecast Insight**: 15-day prediction shows steady sales of around 3K per day.

+## 🚀 How to Use
+1. Download the PBIX file from this repo.
+2. Open in Power BI Desktop.
+3. Interact with the filters, slicers, and visualizations to explore the insights.

 ## 📫 Contact
 For queries, suggestions, or collaboration opportunities, feel free to connect via [LinkedIn](#www.linkedin.com/in/akansha-gupta-b649a2216) or [Email Me](mailto:akanshabkg@gmail.com